 Stony Brook University: The smart choice for your education

-Ranked among the “top 100 universities in the nation” and the “top 35 public universities” by U.S. News & World Report (2020), Stony Brook University is the smart choice for your higher education.
+Ranked among the “top 40 public universities” by U.S. News & World Report (2021) and the “top 10 most diverse US universities” by 24/7 Wall Street and USA Today (2021), Stony Brook University is the smart choice for your higher education.
 A degree from Stony Brook—an institution with award-winning faculty, accomplished students, innovative academic programs, and a proven track record of successful alumni—will take you far beyond your expectations, opening doors to countless career possibilities.

 A member of the elite Association of American Universities, Stony Brook offers undergraduates more than 200 majors, minors, and combined-degree programs; Long Island’s premier academic medical center; and first-rate opportunities for undergraduate research, including at local Brookhaven National Laboratory—a US Department of Energy national lab that Stony Brook has a role in running.
 Stony Brook was also one of the first research universities in the nation to establish an office dedicated to promoting undergraduate research and creative activity.